Skip to content ↓

 Ensure quality first teaching in writing, maths and reading.

-Over the last 2 years the English and maths leads have introduced new schemes.
-Some staff meetings and INSET days have been used to support staff to fully embed these schemes across the school.
+Some staff meetings and INSET days will be used to support staff to fully embed these schemes across the school.
+CPD will be offered to staff to develop the teaching of writing.

-A part time teacher trained in speech has been employed to work with those children who need extra support with their speech.
+A part time teacher has been trained to deliver speech interventions.
+She has been employed one day a week to work with those children who need extra support with their speech and language skills.

 Adapted curriculum

-This year we are introducing an adapted curriculum so that all of our children have access to all areas of the curriculum.
+Last year we introduced an adapted curriculum and an adaptive teaching approach so that all our children have access to all areas of the curriculum.
+This year it will be monitored by subject leads and then they will feedback to the PP and SEND leads.

 An evidence-informed approach to… | Durrington Research School